 Even when accompanied by an on-board observer to assist in keeping track of passengers, skiers, boarders and others engaged in activities, operators would be well-advised to use a mirror as part of constant alertness to the surroundings.
-All boats can be equipped with a windshield-mounted and adjustable mirror as an option.
+Boats can be equipped with a windshield-mounted and adjustable mirror.
+Note that the mirror is held in place by a knob that is tightened.
+Unlike most land vehicles, the boat mirrors must have this knob loosened to adjust the mirror's field of vision, and then re-tightened to hold it in place.